Revenue Cloud Advanced is worth it

 A low volume of quotes and deals

-However, there are two primary drawbacks to this platform.
+However, there are two primary drawbacks to continuing with CPQ:

 Development

-While it’s still supported, there have not been a ton of new additions - primarily because Salesforce has developed the next iteration with RCA.
+While it’s still supported, there have not been a ton of new additions - primarily because Salesforce has developed the next iteration with Revenue Cloud Advanced.
 While some updates will still roll out to keep it secure, most (all?) of Salesforce’s development power will be in RCA.

 In addition, CPQ relies heavily on custom objects and third-party architecture that isn’t native to the Salesforce ecosystem, which can lead to very complex solutions to meet specific requirements.